katesem/django_project_1.0/README.md

 # Django quiz application
-This repository stores djanfo quiz application which will allow you to create and take quizzes.
+This repository stores django quiz application which will allow you to create and take quizzes.

 ### Some application screenshots